-	The City of Knoxville Municipal Court will remain open and in operation on all regularly scheduled days.
+The City of Knoxville Municipal Court will remain in operation on all regularly scheduled days.
 Inclement weather does not warrant the closing of City offices at any time, unless authorized by the Mayor.
-While City Court Office policy is to remain open; an occasional evening court session may be cancelled due to inclement weather.
-Any person who has a court date scheduled during inclement weather, and is concerned for their safety, may reschedule.
-Municipal Court notifies KPD, Communications & Government Relations, the Web Master, “311” and local media to confirm that the office and court is open and in session, or to advise of a court session cancellation.
+While City Court policy is to remain open, an occasional evening court session may be cancelled due to inclement weather.
+Any person who has a court date during inclement weather and is concerned for his or her safety, may reschedule.
+Municipal Court notifies KPD, Communications & Government Relations, the Web Master, "311", and local media to confirm that the office and court is open and in session, or to advise of a court session cancellation.
 All updated information will be listed on the City's website.
 Additional information can be obtained by calling 865-215-7469.

 FARRAGUT MUNICIPAL COURT

 The Farragut Municipal Court will remain open unless notified that the Town of Farragut will be closed or have a delayed opening due to inclement weather.
 Municipal closings, cancellations, and schedule changes will be posted to the Town of Farragut website at www.townoffarragut.org/court.

 Anderson County closings will be announced on WYSH AM 1380 and WBIR TV.
 Court closings do not coincide with school closings.

 The Blount County courts announce their inclement weather decisions independently, and those decisions are published to the three major television stations (WBIR, WATE, WVLT).